rafales/injectpy/PROPOSALS.md

     db_session.add(User(name="John"))
     # db_session will be released at the end of the scope

-    # also this could be true using contextvars library:
-    assert kernel.current_scope is scope

 asssert kernel.current_scope is None
 ```

-TODO: figure out how to commit/rollback session based on error!
-Maybe some kind of a provider?

 ## Disposing / cleaning up